September 1, 2020

 - These contributions can continue until you reach the lifetime limit of $7,200 per child

 - Investing your Canada Child Benefit can assist you while saving enough to qualify for the maximum CESG amount

 The Government of Canada supports saving for a child’s education by offering grants to a child’s RESP – offering you additional funds to accumulate educational savings.

 The Canada Education Savings Grant (CESG)

-The basic Canada Education Savings Grant (CESG) increases your year by year contribution by 20%, up to $500 per beneficiary each year to a lifetime limit of $7,200 per beneficiary.
+The basic Canada Education Savings Grant (CESG) increases your year by year contribution by 20%, up to $500 per beneficiary each year to a lifetime limit of $7,200 per beneficiary ($1,000 in CESG if there is unused grant room from a previous year).
 Additional CESG grants may be available, depending on your income.

 Please talk to us for more information about the RESP and the CESG grant as it applies to your province.

 Publisher's Copyright & Legal Use Disclaimer Replication is prohibited beyond the use of this website.
 The publisher does not guarantee the accuracy and will not be held liable in any way for any error, or omission, or any financial decision or purchase or use of a financial product, including investment or insurance products, and suggest that a professional advisor's counsel is sought, especially with regard to Segregated Funds and Investment Funds which have investment risks as noted in the Fund Disclaimer.
 All rights reserved by Adviceon®